malthe/dobbin/src/dobbin/README.txt

 More objects
 ------------

-When objects are added to the object graph, they are automatically persisted.
+Persistent objects must be connected to the object graph, before they're persisted in the database.
+If we check out a persistent object and commit the transaction without adding it to the object graph, an exception is raised.

 >>> another = Persistent()
+>>> checkout(another)
+>>> transaction.commit()
+Traceback (most recent call last):
+ ...
+ObjectGraphError: <dobbin.persistent.Persistent object at ...> not connected to graph.

+We abort the transaction and try again, this time connecting the object using an attribute reference.

+>>> transaction.abort()
 >>> checkout(another)
 >>> another.name = 'Karla'
 >>> checkout(obj)
 >>> obj.another = another